-Students who have not been enrolled in a college or university because of academic deficiencies may petition for academic amnesty at RPCC.
+Academic Amnesty provides students an opportunity to restart their academic record after a break in enrollment and a demonstration of academic maturation through performance upon reenrollment.
+Academic Renewal is for students who had an unsuccessful start in a degree or certificate program and stopped out for a period of at least two years, without enrolling in an academic, for credit program at any college or university.
 The following standards shall apply:

-- 1. At least three years must have elapsed between the end of the semester in which the student was last registered for credit at any college or university and the first semester under which academic amnesty is being sought, and the student has not been granted academic amnesty at any previous institution attended. - 2.
-The student must submit an application for academic amnesty to the Vice Chancellor's Admissions Committee after the completion of one semester at RPCC.
-The application shall include evidence that the student has demonstrated the conditions which led to academic deficiencies have changed and that there are reasonable expectations of satisfactory academic performance. - 3.
-The Vice Chancellor's Committee will evaluate each application and recommend for approval only those applicants who satisfy the requirements and can demonstrate the potential for success.
-Applying for academic amnesty does not ensure academic amnesty will be granted.
+- 1. No less than one semester must elapse between the end of the semester in which the student was last registered for credit at any postsecondary institution and the reenrollment under Academic Renewal. - 2.
+The student must be matriculated into a program. - 3.
+Upon re-enrollment, the student must demonstrate academic success as defined by the college. - 4.
+If granted, Academic Renewal will be noted upon the transcript. - 5.
+Courses taken before the minimum one semester enrollment absence will count toward the degree or certificate and be included in the cumulative GPA if the grade earned was "C" or better. - 6.
+Courses taken before the minimum one semester enrollment absence for which the student earned a grade lower than "C" will not count toward a degree or certificate and will not be included in the cumulative GPA. - 7.
+Courses and grades will still be listed on the transcript and included in the student completion rate, but will be excluded from the cumulative GPA.
+8. Students will be considered for Academic Renewal subject to an approved application.

-- 4. If granted, no prior credit carries forward as part of a degree or certificate program; however, the prior record remains a part of the student's overall academic record. - 5.
-If granted, the date of academic amnesty will be recorded on the academic record and reported on the official transcript along with a statement prohibiting use of previously earned credits and quality points in order to: - a.
-Meet degree requirements. - b.
-Compute the grade-point average leading toward undergraduate certificates or degrees. - c.
-Determine graduation status. - 1.
-Upon being granted academic amnesty, the student has the status of an entering freshman and will begin a new record showing no credits attempted, no quality points earned, and no prior suspensions. - 2.
+Upon being granted academic amnesty, the student has the status of an entering freshman and will begin a new record showing no credits attempted, no quality points earned, and no prior suspensions.

 A student demonstrating competency in a given area may be allowed advanced standing (without credit) or a waiver of requirements just as any entering freshman.
-Credit examinations may be taken for courses in which grades of C or higher were earned. - 3.
+Credit examinations may be taken for courses in which grades of C or higher were earned.

 River Parishes Community College will accept, in transfer, academic amnesty granted at another institution.
-However, academic amnesty may be granted to a person only once, regardless of which institutions were attended. - 4.
-Students are cautioned that many undergraduate professional curricula and graduate and professional schools compute the undergraduate grade-point average on all hours attempted when considering applications for admission. - 5.
+However, academic amnesty may be granted to a person only once, regardless of which institutions were attended.

+Students are cautioned that many undergraduate professional curricula and graduate and professional schools compute the undergraduate grade-point average on all hours attempted when considering applications for admission.

 If granted, the student will sign a form certifying that they understand the ramifications of academic amnesty.